imsambhav/Vanilla-JS-SPA_CalorieTracker/README.md

 # Vanilla JS SPA CalorieTracker
 1) Single Page Application with using only vanilla JS no framework.
 2) Data storage using - LocalStorage
-3) Materialize CSS for fast UI creation.
+3) Materialize CSS for fast UI Development.
 4) FontAwesome for beautiful fonts.

 Demo: https://foodcalorietracker.herokuapp.com/